03 Jun Why Hard Selling Doesn’t Work on Social Media

 1. OFFER VALUE

 And be generous!
 Write about or video what you know and share it with your audience.
 Ensure it’s relevant to your industry or audience though.
 Businesses who are successful on social media offer value to their audience, rather than bombarding them with reasons why they should do business with them.
 By posting helpful content, readers can learn more about your area of expertise and can see that you are committed to your following as well as providing them with entertainment.
 If you aren’t sure where to start with this, write down the top 5 questions you are asked by your clients.
-Here are 5 content ideas to get started with.

 2. SHOW DON’T TELL